HeadGAN: One-shot Neural Head Synthesis and Editing: Methodology

 Conditioning synthesis on the spatio-temporal volume $\textbf{x}_{t-k:t}$ helps to achieve temporal coherence across frames.
 The reference image $\textbf{y}_{ref}$ provides information on the texture and appearance of the source person, while audio features enhance the generative ability of $G$ across the face, and mainly the mouth area.
 In more detail, the Generator consists of two sub-networks: \textit{a dense flow network} $F$ and a \textit{a rendering network} $R$.
 For an overview of the Generator $G$, please refer to Fig. \ref{fig:fig3}.

 \textbf{Dense flow network $F$.} Our rendering network $R$ relies on high quality visual features that reflect the appearance of the source identity.
-Nonetheless, we observed that using an encoder to extract such features from the reference image $\textbf{y}_{ref}$, does not capitalise well on the potential of the rendering network's architecture.
-It has been proved more meaningful to align the visual feature maps with the desired head pose, which is reflected in the driving 3D face representation $\textbf{x}_{t}$, coming from the driving video.
+Nonetheless, we observed that simply using an encoder to extract such features from the reference image $\textbf{y}_{ref}$, does not capitalise well on the potential of the rendering network's architecture.
+It has been proved more meaningful to align the visual feature maps with the desired head pose, which is reflected in the 3D face representation $\textbf{x}_{t}$, coming from the driving video.
 With this in mind, we propose a dense flow network, which learns a flow $\textbf{w}_t$ that can be used to warp visual features.
-We pass the concatenated reference image and its corresponding 3D face $(\textbf{y}_{ref}, \textbf{x}_{ref})$ through an encoder, for the extraction of visual feature maps in three spatial scales $\textbf{h}^{(1)}, \textbf{h}^{(2)}, \textbf{h}^{(3)}$, which represent the appearance of the source identity.
+For that, we pass the concatenation of the reference image and its corresponding 3D face $(\textbf{y}_{ref}, \textbf{x}_{ref})$ through an encoder, for the extraction of visual feature maps in three spatial scales $\textbf{h}^{(1)}, \textbf{h}^{(2)}, \textbf{h}^{(3)}$, which represent the appearance of the source identity.
 Then, a decoder predicts the flow $\textbf{w}_t$, guided by the driving 3D face representation $\textbf{x}_{t-k:t}$, which is injected into $F$ through SPADE blocks \cite{park2019SPADE}.
 Ideally, when applied on the reference image $\textbf{y}_{ref}$, this dense flow should yield a warped image of the source person, with the same head pose and expression, as shown in the driving 3D face representation $\textbf{x}_{t}$.
-For the application of flow $\textbf{w}_t$ on $\textbf{h}^{(1)}$ and $\textbf{h}^{(2)}$, which have smaller spatial dimensions, we repeatedly down-sample with bi-linear interpolation and divide $\textbf{w}_t$ by two, in order to match it with the spatial dimension of the visual features.
-Although simplistic, this procedure creates an approximation of the down-sampled flow sufficient for our task.
-By applying the appropriate flow field on each visual feature map, we obtain the warped visual features $\bar{\textbf{h}}^{(1)}_{t}, \bar{\textbf{h}}^{(2)}_{t}, \bar{\textbf{h}}^{(3)}_{t}$ and the warped reference image $\bar{\textbf{y}}_t^{ref}$, which depends on the driving head pose at frame $t$.
+By applying the flow field on each visual feature map, we obtain the warped visual features $\bar{\textbf{h}}^{(1)}_{t}, \bar{\textbf{h}}^{(2)}_{t}, \bar{\textbf{h}}^{(3)}_{t}$ and the warped reference image $\bar{\textbf{y}}_t^{ref}$, all of which depend on the driving head pose at frame $t$.